kstarzecki/external-tools-update/README.md

 ### How to use

 1. Fill in .env file
-2. Know exact External Tool Name
+2. `npm start` to run the app.
+Fill the values into inquirer as you're asked.
+3. Select search method (by Name or Url)
+4. Fill in exact search term.
-3. Know which account you want to apply changes to
+5. Fill Canvas account number you want to search
+6. Specify if you want to make changes.
+If not, you can skip next two points.
-4. Know which fields you want to change with this tool.
-Right now possible are:
+7. Define which fields you want to change with this tool.
+Right now options are:
     * name
     * url
     * domain
-5. `npm start` to run the app.
-Fill the values into inquirer.
+8. Fill new values for specified fields.
+9. Decide if you want to save the search results to csv.
-6. Wait for app to scrub the account in search of the provided tool name.
+10. Wait for script to scrub the account in search of the provided search term.
-7. Check found tools and courses, if correct, proceed.
+11. Check found tools and courses, if correct, proceed. (prompt)
-6. Check if values were updated correctly, and hopefully you're done!
+12. Check if values were updated correctly, and hopefully you're done!

 *Note:* Example external tool object below.
 You can change fields that can be modified in `inquirerQuestions` variable under `toolFields`.